 - The cellular response involves activation of T-cells by antigen-presenting cells, and the action of T-cells.

-See the summary diagram at the bottom of the page to see how all these responses link together.
 Now, let’s have a closer look at the processes and cells involved in the immune response.

 Phagocytosis